Jacious Sears: 2025

 Returning to racing for the indoor season in 2025, Sears won the 60 m at the New Balance Indoor Grand Prix in a seasons best 7.11 seconds.
 The following weekend, she ran a new personal best of 7.02 seconds for the 60 metres to win the Millrose Games in New York City, on 8 February 2025.
 She was second over 60 metres at the 2025 USA Indoor Track and Field Championships, finishing just three-thousandths of a second behind winner Celera Barnes.

 She finished third behind Melissa Jefferson and Jenna Prandini in the 100 metres of the inaugural Grand Slam Track meeting on 5 April 2025, in Kingston, Jamaica.
 At the second 2025 Grand Slam Track event in Miami she finished fifth in the 100 metres with a time of 10.98 seconds on 2 May 2025.
 She finished third in 11.11 seconds in the 100 metres at the 2025 Meeting International Mohammed VI d'Athlétisme de Rabat, part of the 2025 Diamond League, in May 2025.
 She ran 11.04 seconds in finishing second on 7 June 2025, at the Racers Grand Prix, a World Athletics Continental Tour Silver meeting, in Kingston, Jamaica.
 She ran 10.85 seconds for the 100 metres at the 2025 Prefontaine Classic.
-Competing at the 2025 Herculis event in Monaco, and running into a -1.4m/s headwind, Sears finished second in 11.02 seconds behind Olympic champion Julien Alfred.
+Competing at the 2025 Herculis event in Monaco, and running into a -1.4 m/s headwind, Sears finished second in 11.02 seconds behind Olympic champion Julien Alfred.
 She finished sixth in the final of the 100 metres at the 2025 USA Outdoor Track and Field Championships in a time of 11.00 seconds.
 She placed fifth in 10.96 seconds in the 100 metres at the Diamond League Final in Zurich on 28 August.

-In September 2025, she competed in the women's 4 x 100 metres at the 2025 World Championships in Tokyo, Japan, running the preliminary round to help qualify the American team for the final where they won the gold medal.
+In September 2025, she competed in the women's 4 × 100 metres at the 2025 World Championships in Tokyo, Japan, running the preliminary round to help qualify the American team for the final where they won the gold medal.
 On 10 October, she ran 11.01 seconds to finish runner-up to Brittany Brown at the 2025 Athlos meet in New York.